 Sole Fitness has two very good spin bikes – the SB700 and SB900.
 They do look alike with the same styling and paintwork but there are some important differences.

-We look at those in this comparison post including the one big obvious difference being the price with the Sole SB700 cheaper by $200 and look at why that it is.
+We look at those in this comparison post including the one big obvious difference being the price with the Sole SB700 being cheaper and look at why that it is the case.

 In preparing this in depth comparison of these two bikes I’ve spent hours looking at each bikes features.
 I’ve check out their specifications, read through the listings on the Sole’s site, checked out the manuals, contacted sole Fitness to clarify anything I didn’t know and looked at the customer reviews.